 Color: Just a little is enough?

 For the longest time I didn’t understand color in my photography.
-I would put some color slide film in my camera, find something I found interesting or beautiful, and take a photo of it.
+I would put some color slide film in my camera, locate something I found interesting or beautiful, and take a photo of it.
 Simple.
 The result was something the photographer Jay Maisel refers to as “colors.”

 About fifteen years ago I began photographing with large and medium format film cameras.
 The expense and logistical difficulties of with working with large and medium format color film led me quickly to black and white, and I made black and white photographs almost exclusively for ten years or so.